ibois-epfl/COMPAS_ABB6700_IRBT/ReadMe.md

 - [x] check if the package is running in compas_fab, mainly you need to check if meshes are correctly rotating:
 ![image](https://user-images.githubusercontent.com/18013985/192539156-75078ff9-8c96-4450-b0e9-093a2f1fe3b2.png)

-- [ ] cross check results of the IK solver against the values of RobotStudio (this could be done programmatically, using compas_fab to calculate IK solutions from frames and then using compas_rrc to control a RobotStudio virtual controller and verify that both are a match).
+- [x] cross check results of the IK solver against the values of RobotStudio (this could be done programmatically, using compas_fab to calculate IK solutions from frames and then using compas_rrc to control a RobotStudio virtual controller and verify that both are a match).
 - [ ] submit a pull request to ROS-Industrial to add the new model to the upstream abb_experimental repository.

 ## Linear track
-- [ ] create a new urdf in vs code and moveit: abb_irbt6004_670_support https://mega.nz/file/Mt4zTKib#t0tS83_pZn_NbqoEml8fIOIvU5RuVC8fI88ff9qEpUg
+- [x] create a new urdf in vs code and moveit: abb_irbt6004_670_support https://mega.nz/file/Mt4zTKib#t0tS83_pZn_NbqoEml8fIOIvU5RuVC8fI88ff9qEpUg
-- [ ] the mesh of the track has to load
+- [x] the mesh of the track has to load
-- [ ] axis 3 is way up

 ## compas custom repository for IBOIS robot control